-Future Tranche Right - The fair value of the Future Tranche Right is classified within Level 3 of the fair value hierarchy because it is valued using pricing models that incorporate management assumptions that cannot be corroborated with observable market data.
-The fair value of the Future Tranche Right was estimated using a binomial tree model to estimate the value the Series B Preferred Stock and a Monte Carlo simulation to estimate the stock price of our Customer Engagement Solutions business post-Spin-Off, which we believe is reflective of all significant assumptions that market participants would likely consider in negotiating the transfer of the Future Tranche Right.
-The fair value of the Future Tranche Right also reflects the likelihood of the Series B Preferred Stock being issued, which management currently considers to be highly probable.
+Future Tranche Right - The fair value of the Future Tranche Right was classified within Level 3 of the fair value hierarchy because it was valued using pricing models that incorporate management assumptions that cannot be corroborated with observable market data.
+The fair value of the Future Tranche Right was estimated using a binomial tree model to estimate the value of the Series B Preferred Stock and a Monte Carlo simulation to estimate our stock price post-Spin-Off, which we believe was reflective of all significant assumptions that market participants would likely consider in negotiating the transfer of the Future Tranche Right.
+The fair value of the Future Tranche Right also reflected the likelihood of the Series B Preferred Stock being issued, which management considered to be highly probable for all periods the Future Tranche Right was outstanding.

-Significant inputs and assumptions used in the valuation model as of the issuance date, May 7, 2020, and January 31, 2021 are as follows:
+Significant inputs and assumptions used in the valuation model immediately prior to the settlement date, April 6, 2021, and as of January 31, 2021, are as follows:

-Janu ary 31, May 7,

-2 021 2020
+April 6, 2021 January 31, 2021

-Risk-free interest rate for preferred stock 1.86 % 1.31 %
+Risk-free interest rate for preferred stock 2.35 % 1.86 %

-Implied credit spread 6.78 % 10.78 %
+Implied credit spread 6.78 % 6.78 %

 Expected volatility 30.00 % 30.00 %

-Verint common stock price \$ 73.83 \$ 45.44
+Verint common stock price \$ 45.91 \$ 73.83

-Interest Rate Swap Agreements - The fair value of our interest rate swap agreements are based in part on data received from the counterparty, and represents the estimated amount we would receive or pay to settle the agreements, taking into consideration current and projected future interest rates as well as the creditworthiness of the parties, all of which can be validated through readily observable data from external sources.
+Interest Rate Swap Agreement - The fair value of our interest rate swap agreement was based in part on data received from the counterparty, and represented the estimated amount we would receive or pay to settle the agreement, taking into consideration current and projected future interest rates as well as the creditworthiness of the parties, all of which can be validated through readily observable data from external sources.

-Contingent Consideration Asset or Liability - Business Combinations and Divestitures - The fair value of the contingent consideration related to business combinations and divestitures is estimated using a probability-adjusted discounted cash flow model.
+Contingent Consideration Assets and Liabilities - Business Combinations and Divestitures - The fair value of the contingent consideration related to business combinations and divestitures is estimated using a probability-adjusted discounted cash flow model.
 These fair value measurements are based on significant inputs not observable in the market.
 The key internally developed assumptions used in these models are discount rates and the probabilities assigned to the milestones to be achieved.
 We remeasure the fair value of the contingent consideration at each reporting period, and any changes in fair value resulting from either the passage of time or events occurring after the acquisition date, such as changes in discount rates, or in the expectations of achieving the performance targets, are recorded within selling, general, and administrative expenses.
 Increases or decreases in discount rates would have inverse impacts on the related fair value measurements, while favorable or unfavorable changes in expectations of achieving performance targets would result in corresponding increases or decreases in the related fair value measurements.
-We utilized discount rates ranging from 0.4% to 3.8%, with a weighted average discount rate of 3.0%, in our calculations of the estimated fair values of our contingent consideration liabilities as of January 31, 2021.
-We utilized discount rates ranging from 2.1% to 4.9% in our calculations of the estimated fair values of our contingent consideration of the estimated fair value of our contingent consideration assets as of January 31, 2021.
-We utilized discount rates ranging from 4.3% to 4.9% in our calculation of the estimated fair value of our contingent consideration assets as of January 31, 2020.
+We utilized discount rates ranging from 3.3% to 3.8%, with a weighted average discount rate of 3.5% in our calculations of the estimated fair values of our contingent consideration liabilities as of January 31, 2021.
+We utilized discount rates ranging from 3.5% to 3.9%, with a weighted average discount rate of 3.7%, in our calculation of the estimated fair value of our contingent consideration assets as of January 31, 2022.
+We utilized discount rates ranging from 3.3% to 4.0%, with a weighted average discount rate of 3.7% in our calculation of the estimated fair value of our contingent consideration assets as of January 31, 2021.